 “This is also the tale of another remarkable vision–not a corporeal vision of God but the vision of life as a wondrously strange creation.
 It tells how wisdom was forged in Ames’s soul during his solitary life, and how history lives through generations, pervasively present even when betrayed and forgotten.”

-The novel was published in 2004 and won the Pulitzer Prize for Fiction in 2005.
-Her prior books were: Housekeeping in 1980 and The Death of Adam: Essays on Modern Thought in 1998 (her theological and cultural reflections).
-Currently, her other books that are part of the “Gilead trilogy” include: Home and Lila.
+Gilead was published in 2004 and won the Pulitzer Prize for Fiction in 2005.
+Her prior books before Gilead were: Housekeeping (1980) and The Death of Adam: Essays on Modern Thought (1998) -her theological and cultural reflections.
+Currently, Robinson’s other books that are part of the “Gilead trilogy” include: Home (2008) and Lila (2014).
 Some have suggested the Pulitzer was awarded more for Robinson’s earlier work, Housekeeping.

 Who Is Marilynne Robinson?

 Marilynne Robinson was born in Idaho in 1943.
 She attended Pembroke College, a former women’s college of Brown University.
 She was raised as a Presbyterian but later she converted to Congregationalism after reading the works of John Calvin.
 Many of her novels have a subtle polemical nature to them, pushing back against Max Weber’s interpretation of Calvinism.
 She was a teacher at the Iowa Writer’s Workshop program from 1991-2016.
 In 1967, she married a writer and professor at University of Massachusetts-Amherst, they had two children together and then divorced in 1989.
 She wrote her great novel Housekeeping while a young mother and the boys slept.
 After it achieved early success thanks to a review in the New York Times, she spent twenty years writing literary reviews and other nonfiction before returning in 2004 with Gilead.